cfpb/design-manual/guides/accessible-interfaces.md

 <div class="content-67 content-last">

-- Avoid popups or other modal dialogs that haven’t been caused by explicit user action or are alerting the user about something time-sensitive
+- Avoid popups or other modal dialogs that haven not been prompted by explicit user action or are alerting the user about something that is time-sensitive.
-- Allow users to pause, stop, or hide anything moving, blinking or scrolling on the screen if the motion lasts longer than 5 seconds.
+- Allow users to pause, stop, or hide anything moving, blinking, or scrolling on the screen if the motion lasts longer than 5 seconds.
 - Allow users to pause, stop, hide, or control the frequency of auto-updating information.

 </div>